pyeventsourcing/eventsourcing/docs/topics/examples/searchable-content.rst

 Test case
 ---------

-The test case ``SearchableContentApplicationTestCase`` creates three pages for animals, plants, and minerals.
+The test case ``SearchableContentTestCase`` uses the application to create three pages, for 'animals', 'plants' and 'minerals'.
 Content is added to the pages.
-The pages are searched with various queries and the search results are checked.
+The content is searched with various queries and the search results are checked.
 The test is executed twice, with the application configured for both PostgreSQL and SQLite.

 .. literalinclude:: ../../../eventsourcing/examples/searchablecontent/test_searchablecontent.py